Specification

 • Note that we have to use the built-in List.rev to test our version - somewhat circular (note Poly quick-open lets = work on any type)

-• In general a big issue with specification is it is often hard to give a code-based definition of the full spec.
+• In general a big issue with specification is it is often very difficult to give a code-based definition of the full spec.

-• So, our main focus is on partial specs, give sanity conditions and not complete property
+• So, the main focus should be on partial specs, give sanity conditions

 Invariants over folds as examples